asmagill/hs._asm.axuielement/Queries.md

-Exploring and Crafting Queries for `hs._asm.axuielement`
+Exploring and Crafting Queries for `hs.axuielement`
 ========================================================

 Manipulating a macOS application through its Accessibility objects can be a confusing task.
 While many of the standard components used in macOS applications have default attributes and actions enabled, each application can modify or extend these in many different ways.